kstenerud/concise-encoding/cte-specification.md

 Illegal encodings must not be used, as they may cause problems or even API violations in certain languages.
 A decoder may discard illegal encodings.

   * Times must be valid.
-For example: February 31st, while technically encodable, is not allowed.
+For example: hour 30, while technically encodable, is not allowed.
   * Map keys must not be container types or the `empty` type.
   * Maps must not contain duplicate keys.
   * An array's element type must be a scalar type.
 Arrays of arrays, containers, or `empty`, are not allowed.